AqsaNajeeb/100DaysOfBuildables/HousePricing_Dashboard/README.md

 This folder contains one of my practical tasks: building and deploying a **Streamlit app** for data understanding, visualization, and modeling.

-The main focus of this task is **House Pricing Analysis** 🏡 where I explore, clean, visualize, and model datasets interactively.
+The main focus of this task is **House Pricing Analysis** 🏡, where I explore, clean, visualize, and model datasets interactively.

+---

+🌐 Live Demo
+👉 View on Streamlit Cloud: [🏡 House Pricing Dashboard](https://100daysofbuildables-cvbrvuzczprk2tc3vjvrtw.streamlit.app/)

 ---